nimble-code/Cobra/README.md

    if both a ~/.cobra file exists and the $C_BASE variable is set, the latter will be used.

+* on older cygwin 32bit platforms you may also have to help cobra find where temporary files are stored, e.g. for the -view option. to do so, add the following environment variable as well, for instance:

+     export C_TMP=C:/cygwin

 * for basic usage, to get started using Cobra, see doc/BasicUsage.txt and online for more detailed tutorials: [http://spinroot.com/cobra]